 Assault Defense Lawyer in Dayton, OH

-According to Ohio laws, assault is an attempt to cause physical harm to another, while battery is to intentionally or negligently cause offensive physical contact or bodily harm.
-If you are facing assault charges, an experienced Dayton assault lawyer from our firm can help you deal with the wide range of charges and penalties associated with assaults.
+According to Ohio laws, assault is an attempt to cause physical harm to another without actual physical contact, while battery involves intentionally or negligently causing offensive physical contact or bodily harm.
+Under Ohio law, assault is defined as intentionally or recklessly causing or attempting to cause physical harm, and these crimes can be classified as misdemeanors or felony charges depending on the circumstances.
+If you are facing criminal charges for assault, an experienced Dayton assault attorney or criminal lawyer from our firm can provide clear guidance and aggressive representation to help you deal with the wide range of charges and penalties associated with assaults, including felony offense cases in Dayton, OH, Franklin County, and the Dayton area.

 Assault Charges Ohio

-Our Dayton assault lawyers have represented individuals accused of the following:
+Our assault lawyers in Dayton have represented individuals accused of the following:

-• Simple assault Ohio: A person may be accused of this offense if they knowingly cause or try to cause harm to someone else.
-They may also face charges if they act recklessly and seriously harm another.
+A person may be accused of simple assault if they intentionally or recklessly cause or attempt to cause physical harm to another person, including actions or threats that reasonably put the alleged victim in fear of imminent harm under Ohio law.
+The legal definition of assault in Ohio includes both intentional and reckless actions that result in or threaten harm, with the alleged victim’s perception of imminent danger being a key factor.
 Generally, simple assault is a misdemeanor punishable by up to 180 days in jail and/or up to $1,000 in fines.
-However, if certain aggravating factors are present, such as the victim is a peace officer, the crime is a felony.
+However, if certain aggravating factors are present, such as the victim being a peace officer, the crime is a felony.
 When charged at this level, the penalties vary depending on the degree of felony.
+Facing an assault case can significantly impact an individual’s freedom and reputation.

-• Aggravated assault Ohio: Any person who, in a rage, causes serious physical harm to another or causes or tries to cause physical harm to someone else using a deadly weapon or dangerous ordnance may be charged with this offense.
-Aggravated assault is a fourth-degree felony.
+Any person who, in a sudden fit of rage provoked by the alleged victim, causes serious physical harm to another or causes or attempts to cause physical harm to someone else using a deadly weapon or dangerous ordnance may be charged with this offense.
+Aggravated assault is a felony offense and is generally classified as a fourth-degree felony, which can result in felony charges carrying severe penalties.
 A conviction may lead to up to 18 months in prison and/or up to $5,000 in fines.
+Defense lawyers build strong defenses by evaluating police reports, interviewing witnesses, and establishing legal defenses such as self-defense or lack of the required mental state.

-• Ohio Felonious assault: A person may be charged with this offense if they:
+A person may be charged with felonious assault if they:

 • Knowingly cause serious physical harm to someone else;